tier4/driving_log_replayer/docs/use_case/obstacle_segmentation.en.md

 ### Topic to be included in the input rosbag

-Must contain the required topics in t4_dataset
+Must contain the required topics in `t4_dataset` format.

 ## About Evaluation